OPA Mission Statement

 - Conferences always include plenty of open mic readings as well as readings by OPA contest winners

-- OPA has five units, all of which host a variety of activities
+- OPA supports regional units which host a variety of activities

 - Unit activities include critique groups, hosting visiting poets, visiting local schools, and doing readings in their areas

-- OPA has partnered with the Oregon State Library in establishing and maintaining the Oregon Poetry Collection held at the State Library in Salem, and now containing over 1,100 titles
+- OPA has partnered with the Oregon State Library in establishing and maintaining the Oregon Poetry Collection now held at University of Oregon’s Knight Library, and now containing over 1,100 titles

 - OPA publishes Verseweavers, which contains poems from the adult contests, and Cascadia, which publishes the winning poems from the annual student contest